12 ways contractors can mitigate impacts of materials shortages and price escalation

 4. Check price adjustment compensation limitations within Framework Agreements

-> Challenge the status quo> Avoid long term price lock-in
+> Avoid long term price lock-in

 5. Thoroughly ‘market-test’ pricing at tender stage